 - self-discipline and motivation

-- willingness to accept criticism and rejection of your work
+- a willingness to accept criticism and rejection of your work

 - good presentation and networking skills, for marketing and promoting your work

 Writers' Guild of Great Britain